phx/pancakeswap-quickstats/README.md

 ## watch.py

 This is a script that only relies on the yieldwatch API.
-It's not as trusty as [`cake.py`](./cake.py) because of its reliance on the yieldwatch API, however, it does offer a bit more informative data, and this one is scripted in a way that I think it should be able to work with multiple farms and pools straight out of the gate, but feel free to customize as necessary.
+It offers a bit more informative data, and this one is scripted in a way that I think it should be able to work with multiple farms and pools straight out of the gate, but feel free to customize as necessary.

 That being said, if you are just looking for results in the browser, [yieldwatch.net](https://yieldwatch.net) is probably the best resource.